-In connection with the Unit Offering, the Company sold to the Underwriter, for nominal consideration, Underwriter's Warrants to purchase from the Company 165,000 Units.
+In connection with the Company's initial public offering (the "Unit Offering"), the Company sold to JSLP, for nominal consideration, warrants (the "Underwriter's Warrants") to purchase from the Company 165,000 Units.
 The Underwriter's Warrants are initially exercisable at a price equal to \$6.60 and may be exercised at any time during the four year period commenced December 14, 1996.
 The shares of Common Stock and Redeemable Warrants issuable upon exercise of the Underwriter's Warrants are identical to those offered to the public pursuant to the Unit Offering, except that the Redeemable Warrants issuable upon exercise of the Underwriter's Warrants have an exercise price of \$6.05 per share and such Redeemable Warrants have not been approved for quotation on Nasdaq.
 The Underwriter's Warrants contain anti-dilution provisions providing for adjustment of the number of warrants and exercise price under certain circumstances.
 The Underwriter's Warrants grant to the holders thereof certain rights of registration of the securities issuable upon exercise of the Underwriter's Warrants.